 - Quickly obtain a “good standing” certificate for lenders

 - Avoid state-imposed fees or penalties

-Tip: Lenders may require a Certificate of Good Standing to approve financing.
-Continually maintaining good standing helps to avoid delays (and, ahem, embarrassment) caused by trying to update your status with a state agency in the middle of a deal or loan.
+Lenders may require a Certificate of Good Standing to approve financing.
+Maintaining good standing helps to avoid delays caused by trying to update your status with a state agency in the middle of a deal or loan.

 The meaning of Certificate of Good Standing

-Generally, a Certificate of Good Standing simply indicates that the entity has filed all reports and fees with the Secretary of State’s office.
+Generally, a Certificate of Good Standing simply indicates that the entity has filed all reports and paid the necessary fees with the Secretary of State’s office.
 It serves as proof, or evidence, that the entity exists and is authorized to transact business in the state.

-Tip: Since business entity laws vary among the states, the document the state provides may be called a “Certificate of Good Standing,” a “Certificate of Existence,” or something similar.
+Business entity laws vary among the states.
+The document the state provides may be called a “Certificate of Good Standing”, a “Certificate of Existence”, “Certificate of Authorization”, or something similar.